lawshe/before-after/README.md

-# Before/After - Meteor Smart Package
+# beforeafter - Meteor Smart Package
 This is a Meteor smart package for [JQuery Before/After Plugin ](http://www.catchmyfame.com/catchmyfame-jquery-plugins/jquery-beforeafter-plugin/).

 # How to use